 When businesses look retrospectively at the last year in their business, organizations are reviewing outcomes from a year of unpredictability based on what they were able to plan for and what they weren't.

 While larger retail, fulfillment, and distribution centers have an eye on building 3PL automation that allows for functions such as artificial intelligence (AI), robotics, heatmaps, and intelligent routing, for third-party logistics (3PL) warehouses looking to take the initial steps in optimizing workflows, many may not know where to start.

 Three areas 3PL warehouses should automate this year include a real-time customer portal, mobile barcode scanning, and billing 3PL automation.

 3PL Customers Expectations Are Higher Than Ever (And They Should Be)

 As 3PL customers grow into having more omnichannel or multi-channel fulfillment needs, communication with warehouse customers becomes challenging as you scale.
 Customers expect to have a pulse on transaction volume, at-risk shipments, inventory allocation, etc. As warehouses grow, they should expect their warehouse management system (WMS) to automate processes and take on some of this work for them.

-Though WMS platforms were primarily built for the warehouse, the growing expectation is that they are also built for the 3PL warehouse’s customers allowing them to have real time visibility into service level agreement (SLA) compliance, inventory statuses, inbound handling, and billing.
-The best way to meet customer needs is with a real time, customer-centric, and permissioned-based portal.
+Though WMS platforms were primarily built for the warehouse, the growing expectation is that they are also built for the 3PL warehouse’s customers allowing them to have real-time visibility into service level agreement (SLA) compliance, inventory statuses, and inbound handling, and billing.
+The best way to meet customer needs is with a real-time, customer-centric, and permissioned-based portal.
 In addition, with visibility expectations on the rise, warehouses expect automated alerts when their inventory is received or shipped.
-Giving warehouse customers both portal visibility, as well as automatic notifications, will not only will reduce the time your customer service team spends on daily communication, but it will put more information at your customers’ fingertips.
+Giving warehouse customers both portal visibility, as well as automatic notifications, will not only reduce the time your customer service team spends on daily communication, but it will put more information at your customers’ fingertips.

 Most of Your Labor Cost is Going into Manual Order Fulfillment

 Did you know the average warehouse worker not using the right WMS technology will spend 60%-75% of their time picking and packing?
-Instead of having a goal towards just a leaner workforce, its important think of how you can reallocate your labor force and use this to build other parts of your business offerings.
+Instead of having a goal towards just a leaner workforce, it's important to think of how you can reallocate your labor force and use this to build other parts of your business offerings.